grand-stack/grand-stack-starter/README.md

 This project is a starter for building a [GRANDstack](https://grandstack.io) (GraphQL, React, Apollo, Neo4j Database) application.
 There are two components to the starter, the web frontend application (in React and Angular flavors) and the API app (GraphQL server).

+The starter represents a **business reviews dashboard**.
+You need to adjust the GraphQL schema, the seed data, database index creation, and the UI components for your use-case.

 [![Hands On With The GRANDstack Starter](http://img.youtube.com/vi/rPC71lUhK_I/0.jpg)](http://www.youtube.com/watch?v=1JLs166lPcA 'Hands On With The GRANDstack Starter')

 _Hands On With The GRANDstack Starter Video_